monodop/cs430-proj4-raycaster/README.md

 The scene is the basis of this rendering engine.
 A scene is composed of a camera, and many objects.
 Currently, only planes and spheres can be rendered.

 ### Scene Json
 A scene is represented by a json file.
 The root element of the file should be an array, and each element in the array is an object in the scene.
 The order of the elements does not matter, but you must include exactly one camera or you will get an error message.
+It is also a good idea to provide lighting, or you may not see anything in the scene.

 #### Example
 ```